Add a Little Extra?

-Homemade Christmas Hamper or Store-Bought?
+Homemade or store-bought?

 It makes no difference whether your hamper is lovingly filled at home or extensively researched and store-bought — all that matters is that you’ve or purchased it with the lucky recipient in mind.

-Our Christmas Hampers
+Our Christmas hampers

 At Hotel Chocolat, we only want you to give gifts to people that are going to put sparkles in their eyes.
-We know that everyone has different preferences, which is why we’ve created a few different chocolate hamper options.
+We know that everyone has different preferences, which is why we’ve created a few chocolate hamper options.

 Our Eat, Drink and Be Merry Hamper is brimming with decadent festive treats, all wrapped up in a traditional hamper.
 With a bottle of crisp prosecco and some of our Velvetised Chocolate Cream, it’s certainly a grown-up option. but don’t worry, there are truffles, biscuits and some Classic Hot Chocolat flakes to treat the kids, too.